 Complications can also occur with some of the nerve and surgical treatments.

 Contact your provider if you develop constant, burning pain in an arm, leg, hand, or foot.

 There is no known prevention at this time.
 Early treatment is the key to slowing the progression of the disease.

 CRPS; RSDS; Causalgia - RSD; Shoulder-hand syndrome; Reflex sympathetic dystrophy syndrome; Sudeck atrophy; Pain - CRPS

-Gorodkin R. Complex regional pain syndrome.
-In: Hochberg MC, Silman AJ, Smolen JS, Weinblatt ME, Weisman MH, eds.
+Gorodkin R. Complex regional pain syndrome (reflex sympathetic dystrophy).
+In: Hochberg MC, Gravallese EM, Silman AJ, Smolen JS, Weinblatt ME, Weisman MH, eds.
 Rheumatology.
-6th ed.
-Philadelphia, PA: Elsevier Mosby; 2015:chap 82.
+7th ed.
+Philadelphia, PA: Elsevier; 2019:chap 90.

 Stanos SP, Tyburski MD, Harden RN.
 Chronic pain.
 In: Cifu DX, ed.
 Braddom's Physical Medicine and Rehabilitation.
 5th ed.
 Philadelphia, PA: Elsevier; 2016:chap 37.